 - In theory, loading your site should be faster when being accessed from other continents

 - It can provide some level of security protection

-- Speed analysis tools like GT Metrix will give you a higher score simply for using a content delivery network (CDN), without actually measuring the real-world performance benefits.
+- Speed analysis tools like GT Metrix will give you a higher score simply for using a content delivery network (CDN), without actually measuring the real-world performance differences.

-- If your website visitors are mostly local and CloudFlare's nearest server is farther or has worse connectivity than our servers in Montreal, then it'll actually slow down your site.
+- If your website visitors are mostly local and the CDN's nearest server is farther or has worse connectivity than our servers in Montreal, then it'll actually slow down your site.

 - Because you're adding yet another layer to the way your website loads, troubleshooting issues becomes very difficult.
-If your site goes down, we can't really help you because it could very well be a problem with CloudFlare
+If your site goes down, it's rare that we can help as issues like this are more commonly a problem with the CDN

-- Because CloudFlare takes over your DNS, when you add sub-domains or make changes to your DNS records in Plesk you will likely find they do not become live until you've also changed them in CloudFlare's panel.
-Similarly, your MX records will not be automatically created in CloudFlare's DNS panel, resulting in incoming mail no longer functioning after enabling CloudFlare unless you explicitly create them manually.
+- Because these types of CDNs like CloudFlare take over your DNS, when you add sub-domains or make changes to your DNS records in Plesk you will find they do not become live until you've also changed them in the CDN's panel.
+Similarly, changing name servers to your CDN's may reset your MX records, resulting in incoming mail no longer functioning after enabling the CDN unless you explicitly create those records manually.

 - CloudFlare's aggressive caching system is not compatible with our security solutions, and you'll likely find the same of any CDN with their own extremely high performance cache functionality.